The Evans Family

 love best with the blessed effects of my disorder.

-which you will find in the next sheet, I cannot forbear filling the
+you will find in the next sheet, I cannot forbear filling the remainder of

 As late in wreaths gay flowers I bound,